 The only school supplies children had in the early 1900s were chalk and tiny chalkboards called slates, and sometimes textbooks, according to a report from the Library of Congress.
 They used slates like notepaper and worksheets are used in elementary level classrooms today—to work math problems, practice writing, and spelling, and just about everything else.
 As for lunchtime, children often carried their lunch to school in a metal pail (hence the term “lunch pail”) or woven baskets.
-Speaking of lunchboxes, check out the 27 cutest back-to-school supplies you’ll totally want to snag for yourself.

 School plays were always a hit

 The art and drama department of Howell (Michigan) High School put on a production of The Wishing Well for two nights to a packed house in March 1928.
 Viola Stoddard (back row, sixth from right) was in the chorus.

 Kindergarten wasn’t available in every town

 “It was the first day of school in 1920 for me (in the hair ribbon) and my brother, Raymond,” says Marjorie Leborgne.
 “Raymond was 5 and going into first grade because there was no kindergarten in Kingston, New York, where we lived.
 I was 7 and starting third grade.
 Our sister Alma was 3 and too young for school.
 She stayed home with our mother, who is behind us.”
 See just how family time was different 100 years ago with these vintage photos.